-As Larry Sherman recently wrote, the current solution to reducing deadly use of force by police is a mix of public shaming and formal prosecution.
-This isn't working.
-We recommend a new policy perspective where a system-crash prevention approach applies lateral thinking from lessons learned about airplane crashes, surgical errors, nuclear power plant meltdowns, and other rare events in complex systems.
+In contrast to current shaming techniques and formal prosecution, the dominant policy perspective on reducing police shootings, a system-crash prevention approach applies lateral thinking from lessons learned about airplane crashes, surgical errors, nuclear power plant meltdowns, and other rare events in complex systems.
 This framework spotlights the rare combinations of risk factors and errors that can produce violent or fatal interactions with police, the prevention of which may need to vary widely between large and small communities.